tsheng0315/Projects-on-CV/Fake News Detection with Machine Learning/README.md

 ![](https://github.com/Gravel-yard/FakeNewsDetector-data/blob/main/graphs/task%205%20length%20of%20one%20doc.png)

-## Task 6: Prepare the data by tokenizing and padding
+## Task 6: Perform tokenizing and padding on text corpus to feed the deep learning model.

 * In this part I use tokenizing techniques to turn words into numbers for training and testing.

 ![](https://github.com/Gravel-yard/FakeNewsDetector-data/blob/main/graphs/task%206%20token.png)